gnogni/ocm-pld-dev/README.md

 Currently, firmwares allow upgrading to MSX2+ with a large compartment of additional features managed through a dedicated I/O specification.
 Get the latest stable release from KdL Index! @ https://gnogni.altervista.org

-This repository will be updated very soon with the official release 3.9.2, intermediate changes are suspended.
-Please do not make any interventions.
-Thank you.
+This repository will be updated very soon with the official release 3.9.2 expected by the end of June 2025.